Golden and crunchy on the outside, perfectly fluffy in the middle. Our roast potatoes are sure to be the star of your roast dinner.

-If you’re looking to make perfectly roasted potatoes you’ll want to make sure your potatoes are dry once they’ve been boiled.
-Make sure they are drained thoroughly and shake to break the potatoes up slightly.
-Wet potatoes won’t crisp as well.
+Make sure your potatoes are dry once they’ve been boiled as wet potatoes won’t crisp as well.
+Once they are drained thoroughly, shake well to break the potatoes up slightly.
 You also want to make sure that the oil in the tray is hot before adding your potatoes too.

 What should I do with leftover roast potatoes?